-CMC calculates an employer amortization contribution rate toward the unfunded liability of 17.17% in its Table 1 Summary of Actuarial Valuation Results.
-CMC then goes on to demonstrate that the 17.17% amortization rate with anticipated future adjustments is sufficient to amortize the unfunded liability over 28 years.
+CMC calculates an employer amortization contribution rate toward the unfunded liability of 17.71% in its Table 1 Summary of Actuarial Valuation Results.
+CMC then goes on to demonstrate that the 17.71% amortization rate with anticipated future adjustments is sufficient to amortize the unfunded liability over 25 years.
 This is demonstrated in CMC's Table 7 and verified by PTA/KMS in Appendix 1 of this report.
-Note that the 17.17% rate is projected to increase to 17.70% by 2046.
+Note that the 17.71% rate is projected to increase to 17.91% by 2029.
 This increase is expected to occur because the normal cost for future members is projected to decrease as new members have a normal cost which is lower than the normal cost for current members.
-This cost savings is 0.53% of pay.
+This cost savings is 0.20% of pay.

 Note that traditional actuarial methods and their amortization calculations would not reflect this future expectation.
-Under the traditional calculation method, an actuarial contribution requirement is determined based only on the current normal cost rate plus an amortization of unfunded liability over 30 years based on AVA.
-If this were used, a rate higher than 17.17% would be required.
-That demonstrates that if the member contribution rate and future reduced benefit levels were not in effect, the 30-year period would not be met.
+Under the traditional calculation method, an actuarial contribution requirement is determined based only on the current normal cost rate plus an amortization of unfunded liability over a fixed period based on AVA.
 We believe that it is reasonable and appropriate to include this anticipation of the changes to the normal cost of future members in the funding period calculation as does CMC.

 In our table above, we calculated the funding period using both AVA and MVA.
 At this point in the investment cycle, the MVA exceeds the AVA.
-This is because the 2019 investment gains (offset by the 2018 investment losses) have not been fully recognized in AVA.
+This is because the 2019 and 2020 investment gains (offset by the 2018 investment losses) have not been fully recognized in AVA.
 CMC's projection calculations used the (lower) AVA.
-At this time, we believe it also important to consider the true MVA.
-This would mean that the funding period for statutory benefits is 26 years.
+In general, we believe it also important to consider the true MVA.
+This would determine the funding period for statutory benefits as 23 years.
 The use of the higher MVA shortens the period by 2 years.
+While 2021 investment returns were strong (over 19%), returns during 2022 to date have been weak.
+This points to the importance of using a smoothed AVA method.